Melissa Hemphill- Secretary

 Melissa is currently the Food Security Coordinator with Community Connections (Revelstoke) Society and is working to implement recommendations from the Revelstoke Food Security Strategy to make Revelstoke a more food secure community.
 When Melissa isn't busy tackling community food security issues you can find her in the garden, on the trails, or teaching her kids the wonders of the world.

-Nicole Cherlet - Director of Memberships
+Nicole Cherlet - President

 Nicole comes from the hospitality industry but now runs the local housewares shop.
 Same skills, but now she gets to help people get the right tools to cook for themselves.
 Nicole wants to support the conscientious consumer; to be a part of the solution to some of societies problems of over-consumption.
 Being a part of the LFI helps Nicole promote the good side of the equation.
 It's important to know where our food comes from and how it gets to our plate.
 We can appreciate our meals more, meaning we cook more and rely on large corporate food companies less!

-Carlie Ball- Director
+Carlie Ball- Director of Memberships and Marketing

 Carlie Ball has a passion for food, cooking, pot lucking, and spending time outdoors.
 She happily relocated to Revelstoke from Vancouver with her husband Brian and dog Ringo in the winter of 2015-16 snd has been loving it ever since.
 You may have met her or Brian while slinging frozen yogurt at their food truck The Twisted Berry.
 Carlie draws from her background in Business and Entrepreneurship and is excited to get more involved in the community while working with the LFI over the next 2 years.

-Jenna Fraser - Director
+Jenna Fraser - Vice President

 Hailing east of the Rocky Mountains, Jenna Fraser can be found spending time in the kitchen, garden and high up in the mountains.
 After graduating with a B.Sc in Primatology from the University of Calgary, Jenna packed up and decided to try mountain life in Revelstoke in 2013 and hasn't left.
 A few years later, Jenna is settled in a cozy home with her growing family of cats, a dog, chickens and ducks.
-Jenna works with the Food Security Team at Community Connections, overseeing the Food Connect program, our community food recovery program.
+Jenna works with the Food Security Team at Community Connections, overseeing Food Connect, our community food recovery program.

 Jenna joined the LFI board after working as Coordinator for two seasons.
 She is excited to continue to be a part of the LFI movement and to help bring people together through food.